Arctic Security Conference 2026

 IV: Transatlantic and Nordic Partnerships - What Now?

-Chair: Youth Atlantic Treaty Association Norway
+Chair: Richard Federhofer, President, Youth Atlantic Treaty Association Norway

 • Ine Eriksen Søreide, Party Leader and Former Norwegian Minister of Defence and Foreign Affairs, Conservative Party

-• Rachel Ellehuus, Director-General, Royal United Services Institute
+• Rachel Ellehuus, Director-General, Royal United Services

 15:00 - 15.30